widgetti/solara/solara/website/pages/documentation/advanced/content/10-howto/31-debugging.md

 ---
-title: Debugging solara applications
+title: Debugging Solara applications
-description: You can use the python debugger to debug your Solara app.
+description: You can use the Python debugger to debug your Solara app.
 ---
 # Debugging